 We research and explore the coolest ghost towns and historic locations in Ohio!

-Adamsville – Adams Township Location: 41.170127, -82.976485 on SR 18 at the intersection of CR 21 (County Rd 21) Remnants: Block (English Evangelical Lutheran) Cemetery on the west side of CR 21 north of the GPS coordinates, Zion Lutheran Church and Adams Lutheran Cemetery at the intersection of CR 21 and E Township Rd 128 Description: It was platted in 1846 by Daniel Kistler (d.
+Adamsville – Adams Township Location: 41.183414, -82.976322 on CR21 (County Rd 21) at the intersection of Tr0138 (Township Rd 138) Remnants: Zion Lutheran Church and Adams Lutheran Cemetery at the GPS coordinates, Block Cemetery on the west side of CR 21 about 1/2 of a mile south of the GPS coordinates Description: It was platted in 1846 by Daniel Kistler (d.
 1858).
-The current Zion Lutheran Church was built in 1885 and the town also had a school and Evangelical Lutheran church on land donated by Joseph Neikirk (1806 – 1887) from Maryland and Barbara (Noel) Neikirk (1804 – 1869) from Pennsylvania.
+The current Zion Lutheran Church (German) was built in 1885 at the same spot as its previous structure.
+Adamsville also had a school on the west side of CR21 across from Zion Lutheran Church and an Evangelical Lutheran church (English) at Block Cemetery.
+They were both on land donated by Joseph Neikirk (1806 – 1887) from Maryland and Barbara (Noel) Neikirk (1804 – 1869) from Pennsylvania.
+Joseph and Barbara got married in 1830 and had at least 7 children.
 Daniel was buried with relatives in Adams Lutheran Cemetery and the Neikirks were buried with relatives in Block Cemetery.
-As Adamsville faded away into history, Cooper (Cooperstown) sprang up barely south of the location.
+A large brick and granite marker along the front fence line of Block Cemetery appears to have the original date stone from the Evangelical Lutheran church structure plastered within it.
+The years of 1841 and 1979 are engraved in the large granite block above the church stone.
+As Adamsville faded away into history, Cooper (Cooperstown) sprang up barely south of the location at the intersection of SR 18 and Cr38 (County Rd 38).
+Adamsville was called “quondam” in the 1886 county history book, meaning it had already lost its existence.

 Castina – Thompson Township Post Office: 1828 – 1839 Location: unknown Description: It was listed in The Ohio Gazetteer and Traveler’s Guide in 1841 as 18 miles from Tiffin, 4 1/2 miles from Bellevue, and 9 from Republic.